Biotechnology Research Institute, Universiti Malaysia Sabah, Jalan UMS, 88400 Kota Kinabalu, Sabah, Malaysia

 Determination of total ﬂavonoid content

-Radical scavenging activity using DPPH method
+Radical scavenging activity using the DPPH method

 % RSA: Percentage of radical scavenging activities.

-AA: Absorbance values of extract sample
+AA: Absorbance values of the extracted sample

-AB: Absorbance values of control sample
+AB: Absorbance values of the control sample

 Preliminary phytochemical screening